mesnico/VBS22-KIS-Analysis/README.md

 # KIS Log Analysis - VBS 2022
-This repo provides a good code base for extracting and analyzing the logs from the different teams that participated to VBS 2022.
+This repo provides a good code base for extracting and analyzing the logs from the different teams that participated to [VBS 2022](https://videobrowsershowdown.org/).

 Hopefully, this repo will help to analyze also the logs from the future versions of VBS.

 ## Data Preparation
 First of all, run the following command.
 This will extract log data from 2022 teams and will prepare the environment.
+Some data is collected from the local logs of the systems, others from the public [run file](https://github.com/lucaro/VBS-Archive/tree/main/2022) of the [DRES](https://github.com/dres-dev/DRES) server.
 ```
 ./prepare.sh
 source venv/bin/activate